MaggieAppleton/arbour/Specs/MicroMacro.md

 Micro posts are very small pieces of content – they tend to be only a few sentences long.
 They don't have titles, descriptions, or tags.
 They're quick and easy to write, and sometimes act as the seeds of larger ideas.
 Their brevity is a feature, not a bug.
 You have to state your point clearly and concisely.

-Questions, beliefs, jokes, haikus, zettles, and quotes are all examples of micro content.
+Tweets, questions, beliefs, jokes, haikus, zettles, and quotes are all examples of micro content.

 People tend to publish micro posts on large, proprietary platforms like Twitter/X, Mastodon, Threads, and Tumblr.
 Likely because micro posts are well suited to social interactions.
 They're invitations for conversation and banter.
 So you need to publish them somewhere other people can respond to them.